 This course involves a cooperative intern program of no less than 120 hours of work experience in the field relating to the student's selected field of study within the Computer Science Department.
 The college coordinator and the organization's work supervisor evaluate students' work experience and achievements.
 Students meet to prepare a resume and cover letter and to discuss and analyze their experiences.
-Prerequisite: CIS117M or CIS118M or CIS126M or CIS148M.
+Prerequisite: CIS117M or CIS126M or <a h